 The Police Department Records Staff maintains all documents, tickets, and photos generated by the department and ensure the integrity of those records for future use.
 The unit consists of Record Supervisor Pat McDonald and 6 civilian support technician/data entry clerks.

-The Evidence Officer is a civilian member of the Department who is responsible for the safeguarding and maintenance of all items of evidence and found property that are collected by the department.
+C.J.
+Camel, is a civilian member of the Department who is responsible for the safeguarding and maintenance of all items of evidence and found property that are collected by the department.
 Their job duties also include the items that are appropriately forwarded to crime laboratories for analysis, evidence that is available for court and may testify to the chain of custody of evidence in major cases.
 Currently the Department has over 12,000 items of evidence or found property.

 Research and development based upon new laws, or procedures, administer grant reimbursement, update all department rules, regulations and operating procedures.